TRManderson/minesweeper/README.md

 ## Probability Distribution
 So far, my attempt relies on a number of factors that are not formally proven, but I'm sure I can rely on:
  - All unrevealed squares not adjacent to either an empty space or a number have equal probability
- - Unrevealed squares next to empty tiles are safe, unless they are adjacent to a number
+ - Unrevealed squares next to empty tiles are safe
  - If there is an unmarked square adjacent to a 1, and it is the only unmarked square adjacent to that 1, that square is a mine
  - If a 1 is adjacent to a mine, all other cells adjacent are definitely not mines

+## Other Thoughts

+When playing intuitively, I notice that I play like there's an advancing front.
+To start the game I pick an arbitrary tile, and then eliminate all cells that are guaranteed to be a mine (which form a front due to the way numbers are revealed).
+After that, safe cells, mines, safe cells, mines, etc until I have to pick randomly.